 Stethoscopes are made up of the following parts that, together, transfer the acoustic information from the body surface to the examiner’s ears: It consists of rubber tubes that end in two olive trees that adapt to the ear and also these tubes link with another which contains a diaphragm and a hoods which amplify the auscultation sounds, it is essential for the correct measurement of blood pressure in conjunction with the sphygmomanometer.

 - Olives The use of soft olives improves comfort, seal and durability, these are specially coated to improve lubrication and reduce dust adhesion.
 Available in both sizes, short and long in black and gray colors.

 - Hose set Includes olive, binaural and hose, parts available only in black.
 It is important that you keep in mind the model of your equipment for an appropriate purchase.
 The hoses can be one or two volumes depending on the model.
 The hose is made of PVC (polyvinyl chloride), does not contain latex or natural rubber.

 - Hoods The hoods is a fundamental part of the stethoscope, it is positioned on the part of the patient’s body or on the organ that he wishes to auscultate.

 How is its operation?

-It has a membrane and a bell.
+It has a membrane and a hoods.
 Either part can be placed in the patient.
 The two detect the acoustic signals that travel through the tubes filled with air and reach the ears of the doctor.
-The bell transmits low frequency sounds, it is ideal for listening to the lungs.
+The hoods transmits low frequency sounds, it is ideal for listening to the lungs.
 The membrane, on the other hand, detects high frequencies and allows listening to the heart.
 To detect the different frequencies, there are two modes: low frequencies high frequencies